dtsn/jungleskipper/_members/prof-r-blauerhimmel.md

   alt: Prof R Blauerhimmerl on the shelf at Disneyland's Bengal BBQ
   source: "Bruno via Email (thanks Bruno \U0001F603)"
   source_link: ''
-title: Prof R Blauerhimmel
+tags: []
+fez: false

 ---
 Not much is known about Professor R Blauerhimmel.
 His portrait appears in a number of places and was first seen in the queue line of [Mystic Manor](/sea/attractions/mystic-manor) where it appears twice.
 Once in the 1899 group S.E.A. portrait and the second in his own dedicated portrait (where we see his name).

 ## Sightings

-- Authored the book "Traditional Native Holiday Décor" at the [Skipper Canteen](/sea/attractions/skipper-canteen)
+* Authored the book "Traditional Native Holiday Décor" at the [Skipper Canteen](/sea/attractions/skipper-canteen)
-- Portrait is on the shelf inside the [Bengal BBQ](/sea/attractions/bengal-bbq), Disneyland.
+* The portrait is on the shelf inside the [Bengal BBQ](/sea/attractions/bengal-bbq), Disneyland.